Infant Safe Haven Laws - Delaware

 Citation: Ann.
 Code Tit.
 16, § 907A

-The division shall notify the community that a baby has been abandoned and taken into temporary emergency protective custody by publishing notice to that effect in a newspaper of statewide circulation.
+The division shall notify the public that a baby has been abandoned and taken into temporary emergency protective custody by placing notice prominently on the division's website and by publishing notice to that effect in a newspaper of statewide circulation.
 The notice must be published at least three times over a 3-week period immediately following the surrender of the baby unless the division has relinquished custody.
-The notice, at a minimum, shall contain the place, date, and time where the baby was surrendered; the baby's sex, race, approximate age, identifying marks, and any other information the division deems necessary for the baby's identification; and a statement that such abandonment shall include the following:
+The notice, at a minimum, shall contain the place, date, and time where the baby was surrendered; the baby's sex, race, approximate age, identifying marks, and any other information the division deems necessary for the baby's identification.
+The notice must state that unless the surrendering individual manifests an intent to exercise parental rights and responsibilities within 30 days of the abandonment, both of the following apply: